polybar/polybar-scripts/polybar-scripts/battery-cyberpower/README.md

 It requires access to run `pwrstat` as root, so you may need to adjust your system to allow this (for example `sudo`).

-Optionally, you can also show the current load and estimated time the battery will last by passing `--show-estimation` to the script.

 ## Dependencies